BSL-4 laboratories in China: Kunming, Wuhan, Harbin

 - 2018 Jan 16–18 UTMB Galveston US-China dialogue on the Challenges of Emerging Infections, Laboratory Safety and Global Health Security

-- 2019 Jan 8–10 Harbin U.S. China Dialogue and Workshop on the Challenges of Emerging Infections, Laboratory Safety, Global Health Security and Responsible Conduct in the Use of Gene Editing in Viral Infectious Disease Research [wording added that year in italic]
+- 2019 Jan 8–10 Harbin U.S. China Dialogue and Workshop on the Challenges of Emerging Infections, Laboratory Safety, Global Health Security and Responsible Conduct in the Use of Gene Editing in Viral Infectious Disease Research [words in italic were added that year]

 - Q4 2019/ Q1 2020 planned meeting in Kunming (CAMS BSL-4), switched to Wuhan (CAS BSL-4) as Kunming went into radio silence and would not answer, then to Huanggang for April 2020.
 Planned renewed focus on the risk of Gene Editing in Viral Infectious Disease Research.

 When planning the 2020 Wuhan/Huanggang meeting, the National Academy of Sciences, Engineering, and Medicine (NASEM) suggested to the Chinese Academy of Sciences (CAS) to formalize these workshops via a Memorandum of Understanding.

 To these CAS-NAS workshops, one should also include the recent Track II meetings in Tianjin in 2018 in the form of two workshops on biosecurity held by Tianjin University (TJU) and Johns Hopkins University (JHU).
 Tianjin which is very important as a centre of biosecurity equipment design and biosecurity policy, particularly through the Tianjin University Center for Biosafety Research and Strategy (CBRS), the Chinese equivalent of the Johns Hopkins Center for Health Security.